rf972/caerus-dike/benchmark/tpch/README.md

 ./run_server.sh

 # in separate terminal run spark
+# note that you should have previously run build_all.sh at the top level or
+# build.sh from /spark
 cd spark
 ./spark_start.sh

 # In the same window, hit <enter> and then
 # run these commands.

+cd benchmark/tpch/
+./build_tpch.sh

 # This copies data down to ../../mc/build/data/

-cd benchmark/tpch/
 ./run_tpch_init.sh

 # In separate terminal run mc based tpch init and test